Neglected tropical diseases

 - preventive chemotherapy – the large-scale delivery of free and safe, single-dose, quality-assured medicines, either alone or in combination, at regular intervals to treat selected diseases;

-- vector control and pesticide management – the safe and judicious management of public-health pesticides to achieve vector control through integrated vector management;
+- vector and intermediate host control –the safe and judicious management of public-health measures to achieve vector control through integrated vector management;

-- safe drinking-water, basic sanitation and hygiene services, and education– the prioritization of improved sanitation combined with delivering preventive chemotherapy and health education to sustain reductions in prevalence of many of these diseases; and
+- Provision of safe water, sanitation and hygiene –the prioritization of improved sanitation combined with delivering preventive chemotherapy and health education to sustain reductions in prevalence of many of these diseases; and

 - zoonotic disease management – the application of veterinary sciences and interventions to protect and improve human health (also referred to as veterinary public-health).

 Although one approach may predominate for the control of a specific disease or group of diseases, effective control results when several approaches are combined and delivered locally.